Kieran Egan (philosopher): "Cultural toolkits" theory

 Education, Egan argued, is the process of helping a student gain and wield these tools.
 Egan suggested that this approach provides an alternative to the traditional three contradictory goals of education.

 Egan's lifelong work was to understand how these tools first developed in history, how they developed in the lives of individual learners, and how teachers could help students develop them to enrich their understanding of reality.

 To do this, he drew from fields as diverse as evolutionary history, anthropology, cultural history, and cognitive psychology, and worked with students and teachers around the world.

 Students, Egan observed, tend to add on these toolkits in the order they first developed.
 In sharp distinction from Recapitulation theory (common in the late 19th and early 20th century), Egan suggested that these types of understanding are not "stages" that are moved through, but toolkits to be added on: the mythic toolkit modifies the somatic, the romantic modifies the mythic and somatic, and so on.
 Also, there is no guarantee a person will gain all the toolkits — many people do not.

-In popular culture

-Egan may have been an inspiration for the character Kier Eagan on the Apple TV+ show Severance, a show that heavily explores themes about psychology and the philosophy of the mind.

 Personal life

-Egan was an atheist.
+Egan was an atheist, but described himself as a "Catholic atheist".
 He died on 12 May 2022.